MariaSeraya/react-mesto-api-full-gha/README.md

 [![Tests](../../actions/workflows/tests.yml/badge.svg)](../../actions/workflows/tests.yml)

 # Mesto backend + frontend
-### The seventh project completed on the course of web-developers from Yandex Practicum
+### The fourth project completed on the course of web-developers from Yandex Practicum
 ###### Mesto is translated as a place.

 **About the project:**